 We spent four nights in Vienna at the end of October, when the weather was cool but comfortable enough to be outside all day.
 Two days were about right for exploring the city streets, another was spent walking in the vineyards close to the city limits and strolling the gardens of the city’s spectacular palaces, and on our last remaining full day we visited nearby Bratislava.

-Where should I wander?
+Where should I wander in Vienna?

 In a new city, I love to get started by finding by bearings.
 Vienna’s easy to explore, with the old town – Alt Stadt – the metaphorical and geographical heart of things.
 Circumnavigating the Alt Stadt is the ring road, or Ringstraβe The name doesn’t do it justice, as here you can find Vienna’s grandest palaces, parliament, town hall and museums.
 Just follow the road, or hop on the tram for grandeur in abundance, as well as the real life workings of a major European capital city.